-What are biotic and abiotic factors and how do they compare?

 How do organisms interact with the living and nonliving environments to obtain matter and energy?
 How does competition shape a community?
 How can change in one part of an ecosystem affect change in other parts of the ecosystem?
 How do ecosystems change over time?
 What factors affect populations?
 What is the relationship between resource use and sustainable development?
 How do humans impact the diversity and stability of ecosystems?
 How can the impacts of human activities on natural systems be reduced?

-Major Assessments: Summative/Performance Assessments (Tests/Projects = 40%)

-Formative Assessments: Formative assessments will be in the form of warm ups, exit tickets, responder activities, objective checks and other teacher evaluations during class including concept reinforcement worksheets and reading comprehension checks.

-Biology by Miller & Levine- Unit 2, Chapters 3, 4, 5, 6.
+Evidence of Learning: Major Assessments: Summative/Performance Assessments (Tests/Projects = 40%) Minor Assessments: Quizzes (20%) Labs (30%) Practice (Homework/Classwork =10 %) Formative Assessments: Formative assessments will be in the form of warm ups, exit tickets, responder activities, objective checks and other teacher evaluations during class including concept reinforcement worksheets and reading comprehension checks.
+Biology: Foundations Edition by Miller & Levine- Unit 2, Chapters 3, 4, 5, 6.